What is a Bid Bond in Georgia?

 Insurance companies usually offer Bid Bonds, but there are standalone surety businesses that usually specialize in these unique products.
 Surety businesses are typically licensed by a state Department of Insurance so you have to check it first prior to deciding.
 It will not be easy to apply for a bond because the applications will need to proceed through a background checking procedure.
 The bond underwriters will first review you the financial history of the candidates, credit profile and other key factors.

-It implies that there's a chance that you won't be accepted for a Surety Bid Bond, particularly in case you have a bad credit rating.
+It implies that there's a chance that you won't be accepted for a bid bond, particularly in case you have a bad credit rating.

 How Much Do You Have To Spend?